 Speedometer: The last type of mechanism officers will use to determine a driver’s speed is their vehicle’s speedometer.
 While the average car’s speedometer is reasonably accurate, police vehicle speedometers are required to be tested and calibrated every year.
 Also, the officer must have followed the driver for at least 3/10 of a mile for the reading to be admissible in court.
 Other factors can also be questioned by attorneys, including how far away the officer was, weather conditions, and whether the officer was distracted or multitasking.
 The 500-foot rule and “statutory leeway” do not apply to speed readings using a speedometer.

 Other defenses: In addition to the rules and defenses above, there are some other general defenses available.
 Emergency is one, in that a driver was speeding because extraordinary circumstances required it.
 Another rule is that when the speed limit is less than 55 MPH, speed limit signs must be posted at least every half-mile.

 We hope that this primer provides hope for any readers who have received a speeding ticket.
 In summary, many traffic tickets can be beaten if the device was not calibrated recently or other rules were not followed.
 Often, attorneys can negotiate a charge to a lesser offense.
-To read more about traffic violations click here, and to speak to one of our traffic and criminal defense attorneys, contact us today.
+Here is the link to read more about traffic violations, and to speak to one of our traffic and criminal defense attorneys, contact us today.